Fathom is a system for learning.

 A core part of this is giving people agency over how they learn things.
 People acquire knowledge in different ways, informed by their prior knowledge, their culture, the systems they have experience with, and countless other factors.

 You might learn best via lectures, readings, or group study.
 But this sampling barely scratches the surface, and it neglects many variables, nuances, and combinations.
-How you learn best is uniquely personal, and the best way to discover it is to empower you with the tools and systems to create it.
+How you learn best is uniquely personal, and the best way arrive at it is to create it yourself, learning along the way.

 Fathom was conceived in late 2014 by Jared Pereira as an experiment to create an alternative educational structure to schools.